sisso/rust-space/rust/readme.md

 Each change in actions need to keep the state, so usually write at least into main Component and exclusive.
 - what happens with previous one? will be leak?
 Or you need to access all containers to be removed?

+Execute one command or action is a real requirement?

 ### Solutions